 The sonogram gives your physician just one more tool for diagnosing pregnancy complications and other abnormalities in your reproductive system.
 Insurance usually pays for an ultrasound when medically necessary, but it isn’t always required when you have a routine pregnancy without any complications.
 Additionally, since the effects of multiple ultrasounds on a fetus aren’t currently known, it’s best to refrain from doing the test too often.

 No Pain, Lots to Gain

-Sonograms are ideal for diagnosing problems that can be treated right away.
-Sometimes, you may have to return for a follow-up ultrasound to make sure the prescribed treatment is working sufficiently.
+Sonograms are ideal for diagnosing problems that your doctor can treat right away.
+Sometimes, you may have to return for a follow-up ultrasound to ensure the prescribed treatment is working sufficiently.
 Additionally, ultrasounds may be necessary if the images showed suspicious signs that your doctor wants to verify.

 There is no pain associated with standard and Doppler ultrasounds.
-In fact, the gel actually may tickle your belly if you are sensitive.
+The gel actually may tickle your belly if you are sensitive.
 A vaginal sonogram test shouldn’t hurt either.
-It will feel no more uncomfortable than a normal gynecological examination.
+It will feel no more uncomfortable than a routine gynecological examination.

 Benefits of the Sonogram Technology

 Getting a sonogram is virtually risk-free and painless with no side effects.
-And the benefits can be significant when it comes to diagnosing problems and getting the best views possible of your anatomy.
+And the benefits can be significant when diagnosing problems and getting the best views possible of your anatomy.